Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 I can't log in or register, can you help?

-If you are still having trouble, just contact us and we'll get it all sorted for you.
+Yes, we can!
+If you re experiencing any difficulties in logging in or setting up your Garage Sale, just contact us and we'll get it all sorted for you.

 How much does it cost to participate?

-It’s free to participate thanks to the support of 148 councils around the country as well as a handful of like-minded organisations like Gumtree and Storage King who like us are committed to reducing waste and making our communities happier and more connected.
+It’s free to participate thanks to the support of local councils around the country as well as a handful of like-minded organisations like Nextdoor and Storage King who like us are committed to reducing waste and making our communities happier and more connected.

 Do I have to be involved on both Saturday & Sunday?